-Reinventing the Commons: Social Ecosystems for Local Stewardship and Planetary Survival
+Reinventing the Commons: Designing Social Ecosystems for Local Stewardship & Planetary Regeneration

-For all its benefits, the dominance of capitalist economics has also generated a world of predatory, extractive markets based on short-term self-interest that is literally destroying the planet.
+Despite all its benefits, more and more of us recognize that the dominant capitalist economic model based on the short-term self interest of a privileged few degrades both the social systems and the ecosystems upon which we depend.
 What feasible alternatives exist?
-This workshop will explore the potential of the commons as a practical and fair system of local provisioning, governance, and culture for transforming society.
+This workshop explores the tangible potential of the commons as a practical and fair system of local provisioning, governance, and culture for transforming society and healing damaged ecosystems.

 From early in human cultural evolution until only a few centuries ago, the vast majority of resources were held and managed in common.
-Certain groups of people formed agreements about how to use and manage specific shared resources, from woodlands and farm fields to pastures and water, and they managed those resources sustainably for generations.
-It took the privateers hundreds of years to consolidate their power, control the structures of the state, and exploit cheap energy to destroy the commons systems of Europe and the global South.
-The unbridled privatization and commoditization of commons that inaugurated the Industrial Revolution continues today, with catastrophic results for planetary ecosystems and social well-being.
+Defined groups of people formed agreements about how to share and manage specific resources, from woodlands and farm fields to pastures and water and they managed those resources sustainably for generations.
+It took the privateers hundreds of years to consolidate control of state and market structures so they could dismantle the commons systems of Europe and then the rest of the world.
+The unbridled privatization and commoditization of commons that began the Industrial Revolution continues today, with catastrophic results for planetary ecosystems and social well-being.

-The 2-hour Friday evening public talk will introduce the essence of the problems we face and how commoning can help us solve them.
-We'll also explore some of the history, principles, and concepts of commoning as a new and old social form, and examine a few case studies of commons systems that can inspire us and give us practical direction.
+The Friday evening Nov.
+9, 2018 public talk will run from 7-9 PM and will introduce the essence of the problems we face and how commoning can help us respond.
+We'll also explore some of the history, principles, and concepts of commoning as a new and old social form, and examine a few case studies of commons systems that can inspire and offer us practical direction.
 You can register for the Friday evening talk by itself and come away with new eyes, hope for a better future, and sense of how we might get there.

-The Saturday workshop will build on Friday evening's talk through lectures, discussions, exercises, and case studies in an environment fostering co-learning and co-creation.
+The Saturday-Sunday workshop (8:30 - 5 on Saturday 11/10 and 9-4 on Sunday 11/11) will include and build on Friday evening's talk through lectures, discussions, exercises, and case studies in an environment fostering co-learning and co-creation.
 How do principles of ecology and the commons converge?
 What do commons systems entail philosophically and experientially, and imply politically and culturally?
 What contemporary, cross-cultural examples exist?
-We'll also explore how we might apply commons principles to the design of Brooks Bend Farm, a nascent community farm in Montague, MA.
-Workshop leaders David Bollier and Dave Jacke will combine forces and ideas with participants to see what we can learn together as we begin to reinvent commoning here and now.
-Registration for the workshop includes the Friday evening talk, as well as a provided soup lunch.
+We'll also engage with designing commons systems on a four-acre homestead where the owners aim to share their land with a community of people in a practical, functional, and ecological manner.
+Workshop leaders Dave Jacke and David Bollier will combine forces and ideas with participants to see what we can learn together as we reinvent commoning here and now.

-Dave Jacke has studied and practiced ecological culture design since the mid-1970s, sometimes under the banner of permaculture, but mostly through his firm Dynamics Ecological Design.
-Since writing the now-classic two-volume tome Edible Forest Gardens with Eric Toensmeier, he has come to firmly believe that we must spend at least as much time designing our human social structures as our ecological landscapes.
-Dave's research on ancient land use in Britain led him to appreciate the long, close relationship between commoning and land management practices like coppicing, both of which will likely become essential again in the near future.
+Dave Jacke has studied and practiced ecological culture design since the mid-1970s.
+Since writing the now-classic tome Edible Forest Gardens with Eric Toensmeier, he has come to firmly believe that we must spend at least as much time designing ecological human social structures as ecological landscapes.
+Dave's research on ancient land use in Britain led him to appreciate the long, close relationship between commoning and land management practices like coppicing, both of which will likely become essential in the near future.

 34 Main St.